IsometricShahil/dimag/README.md

 ## To Do
 The library lacks a lot of functionality right now which will be added soon™.. </br>
-* Implement crossover
+* Implement crossover.
-* Think about creating a `Population` class
+* Think about a `Population` class.
-* Add backpropagation
+* Add backpropagation (supervised learning).
-* Add a score counter to the flappy bird example
+* Add a score counter to the flappy bird example.
-* Add more activation functions
+* Add more activation functions.
-* Add unit testing
+* Add unit tests for the matrix class.
-* Implement `random.randNormal` in lua, so this library can work without löve
+* Implement `random.randNormal` in lua, so this library can work without löve.
+* Add support for easy visualization of NN. (?)